Science

 We invite you to share your experiences with the Woojer MAT or any Woojer product.
 Your stories will inspire others, spark new ideas, and reveal the true power of sound.

-Woojer's vibrotactile therapy technology uses low-frequency sound to create vibrations your body can feel.
-Research suggests potential benefits in areas like pain relief, stress reduction, and sleep improvement, though further large-scale studies are needed.
-Emerging evidence also explores its applications in neurodevelopmental and neurological contexts
+Woojer's vibrotactile technology uses low-frequency sound to create vibrations your body can feel.
+General research explores potential benefits such as easing discomfort, supporting relaxation, and promoting sleep quality, though further large-scale studies are needed.
+Emerging research also examines its potential role in various wellness and sensory-related contexts.

 Pain Relief

-- EEG/ECG relaxation signatures (2024) – Vibroacoustic stimulation was associated with measurable markers of calm.
+- EEG/ECG relaxation signatures (2024) – Low-frequency stimulation showed measurable physiological markers associated with relaxation.

-- Effects of Vibroacoustic Stimulation on Psychological, Physiological, and Cognitive Stress – VSM effectively reduced psychological, physiological, and cognitive stress levels.
+- Effects of Vibroacoustic Stimulation on Psychological, Physiological, and Cognitive Stress – Participants demonstrated reductions in self-reported psychological and physiological stress measures.

-- Effect of Low-Frequency Sound Vibration on Acute Stress Response – Low-frequency sound vibration enhanced parasympathetic activity, contributing to stress management.
+- Acute Stress Response Study – Low-frequency vibration was associated with enhanced parasympathetic activity during acute stress tasks.

 Stress Relief